!built by civilization>

-Bob was regarded for his natural ability to grasp the essence of a project and translate it into an inspired physical manifestation of client values.
-His design approach was that of an artist with an amazing eye for composition.
-His buildings fit amazingly well in their setting—urban or rural—and are extremely functional, comfortable to occupy and beautiful.
-In recent years he returned to Afghanistan where he was leading the design of the Gohar Khaton Girls School in Mazar-i-Sharif, which now enables 3000 girls to attend school.
-Always generous and gracious with his knowledge and time, throughout the years Bob was an inspiration, mentor and role model to numerous design staff at Miller Hull, the architectural community, and students.
-Those who have benefited from the power of his inspirational work are legion.
-We are all lucky to have had the time we did with Bob.
-His boundless curiosity and unbridled enthusiasm for life continues to inspire our work.
+Bob was regarded for his natural ability to grasp the essence of a project and translate it into an inspired amalgamation of client values and good design.
+His approach was that of an artist, with an eye for composition, his buildings fitting amazingly well into their setting, whether urban or rural.

+Bob passed away unexpectedly in April 2014 while on sabbatical with his family in South Africa.
+The day before suffering a stroke, he sat beside a hillside vineyard, enjoying the view, and translating its beauty onto paper.
+Always generous and gracious with his knowledge and time, Bob was an inspiration, mentor, and role model to numerous design staff at Miller Hull, the architectural community, and his students.
+Those who have benefitted from the power of his inspirational work are legion.
+We are all lucky to have had the time we did with Bob — his boundless curiosity and unbridled enthusiasm for life continues to inspire our work.

 © 2023 — The Miller Hull Partnership, LLP